April 1, 2014. Posted by Tim Wilkins.

-WBGO broadcasts vibraphonist Warren Wolf's Wolfpack live from the Berklee College of Music's Cafe 939 in Boston on Wednesday, March 5 at 8 p.m.
-Bookmark this page to watch live video and chat with hosts from WBGO and NPR, or listen on WBGO 88.3 FM.
+Watch video from WBGO's live broadcast of vibraphonist Warren Wolf's Wolfpack at the Berklee College of Music's Cafe 939 in Boston on Wednesday, March 5 at 8 p.m.

 Wolf has always been something of a wunderkind - he started in music at age three on piano and drums in his native Baltimore, where he attended the Peabody Institute's preparatory program and the Baltimore School For The Arts, where he concentrated on classical music.